MarlonDittes/FP/README.txt

 Our heiCross solver employs a branch and reduce approach specifically designed for the heuristic track of the challenge.
 It starts by partitioning the graph via articulation points.
 Then, three reduction rules and further partitioning recursivly reduce the size of the graph.
 If this approach can no longer be executed, we use branching to build a heuristic solution.
-When the partitions reach a size of ten nodes or less, an exact solver is used.
+When the partitions reach a specific size, an exact solver is used.

 INSTALLATION
 1. Clone the repository: